babynovak/CISC101-Group145-TravelPlanner/modules/03_feasibility_guardrails.md

 3. **Too Far or Long Travel**

    - If transfer between activities > 25 min or > 5 km → pick a closer alternative or add a short transit hop.
+   – If user specifies “short walks only” ➝ all transfers must be < 15 minutes; replace any longer transfer with a closer option.

 4. **Weather Swap**